RobertDurfee/LeastRecentlyUsedCache/README.md

 # Least Recently Used Cache
-A fixed-size cache for variable-length arrays with least recently used replacement and static allocation.
+A direct-mapped cache for variable-length arrays with least recently used replacement and static allocation.